facebook/prophet/README.md

 python setup.py develop
 ```

-By default, Prophet will use a set version of `cmdstan` (downloading and installing it if necessary) to compile the model executables.
-If this is undesired, you can set the environment variable `PROPHET_REPACKAGE_CMDSTAN` to `False`:
+By default, Prophet will use a fixed version of `cmdstan` (downloading and installing it if necessary) to compile the model executables.
+If this is undesired and you would like to use your own existing `cmdstan` installation, you can set the environment variable `PROPHET_REPACKAGE_CMDSTAN` to `False`:

 ```bash
 export PROPHET_REPACKAGE_CMDSTAN=False; python setup.py develop